Euphrates Tunnel: Construction

 Construction allegedly began with a temporary dam across the Euphrates, and proceeded using a "cut and cover" technique.

-The tunnel allegedly spanned 12 feet high and 15 feet wide.
+The tunnel allegedly spanned 12 ft high and 15 ft wide.
 It is presumed that it was used by pedestrians and horse driven chariots and connected a major temple with the royal palace on the other shore of the river.
 It was supposedly lined with brick and waterproofed with asphalt.